How to job hunt if you get a 2.2 when you graduate

 The Big 4 accountancy firms and 2.2 degrees

 The Big 4 accountancy and professional services firms – EY, Deloitte, PwC and KPMG – traditionally looked for candidates who have achieved a 2.1 or higher, but have recently started taking a more flexible approach.
 EY has removed both UCAS and degree classification from its entry criteria, while PwC has stopped using UCAS scores to filter candidates for the majority of its candidates.
 Meanwhile, KPMG has dropped its UCAS requirement from 320 points to 300, and stresses that candidates who do not meet this will not automatically be rejected.
-Deloitte will consider graduates with a 2.2 and a high enough number of UCAS points for a number of its service lines, while in some areas those with a first and a lower number of UCAS points will benefit from similar flexibility.
+Deloitte expects 260 UCAS points and a 2.1 degree from applicants to its graduate schemes, but sometimes adjusts these entry requirements to take account of candidates' educational and personal circumstances.

 Getting a financial services, retail banking or insurance job with a 2.2

 Typically, graduate recruiters across financial services are looking for 2.1s, but there are some exceptions: